Cavalletta98/Behavioral-Architecture-with-Real-Simulation/README.md

 - Very slight wheelies of the robot when it starts to move torward a position during NORMAL behavior
 - When the ball moves close to the robot but it is stationary, the robot moves its head
 - Robot shaking while following the ball
+- Since the PLAY-NORMAL transition is implemented as a number of cycles, if the range is small (e.g. 1-10), the transition will be fast (use suggested range or different values)

 # Possible technical improvements
 - Fine tune the PID values for the head joint